Vermeille/Torchelie/README.md

   pass instead of just the last value.
 Forward takes a `detach` boolean arguments if the activations must be detached or not.
 * `MaskedConv2d` is a masked convolution for PixelCNN
+* `BatchNorm2d`, `NoAffineBatchNorm2d` should be strictly equivalent to
+  Pytorch's, and `ConditionalBN2d` gets its weight and bias parameter from a linear projection of a `z` vector.
+* `MovingAverageBN2d`, `NoAffineMABN2d` and `ConditionalMABN2d` are the same as
+  above, except they also use moving average of the statistics at train time for greater stability.
+Useful ie for GANs if you can't use a big ass batch size and BN introduces too much noise.

 ## `torchelie.loss`